What is so special about boucle fabric?

 Definition. yarn with a looped or curled ply, or fabric woven from this yarn

-Once relegated as an upholstery fabric until made fashionable by Coco Chanel in the 1950's this textural fabric called bouclé has become a classic staple of French style.
-Popularized further in the 1960's by Jackie Kennedy, bouclé has become a mainstay of today's fashion.
+Once relegated as a menswear fabric until made fashionable by Coco Chanel in the 1950's, as she would wear the clothes of one of her lovers, the Duke of Westminster.
+This textural fabric has become a classic staple of French style.
+Popularized further in the 1960's by Jackie Kennedy, boucle has become a mainstay of today's fashion.

-While Thrift shopping in Seattle, Crystalyn discovered an entire roll of unused bouclé fabric that just screamed to be made into bags.
+While thrift shopping in Seattle, Crystalyn discovered an entire roll of unused boucle fabric that just begged to be made into bags.